 Guillaume Lefevre is playing a leadership role in transforming one of the world's largest insurance company to align itself with the empowered customer, lead the change in the insurance industry, and increase its societal impact.

-Sarah Nicholls is Senior Director and Head of Global Sustainability at JLL, the professional services firm specializing in real estate with over 90,000 employees.
+Sarah Nicholls is Senior Director and Head of Global Sustainability at JLL, a professional services firm specializing in real estate with over 90,000 employees.
 She is currently spearheading the roll-out of JLL’s sustainability strategy, Building a Better Tomorrow (BaBT) across Europe.
 BaBT seeks to embed sustainable thinking across all of JLL activities.

 In her prior role leading the Global Sustainability Team, she was instrumental in developing and launching BaBT worldwide.
 Sarah set JLL’s first-ever energy and carbon reduction targets.
 She also served as a founding member and first chair of the Global Sustainability Board.